npm-dependency-hell/qr-scanner/README.md

 To use the default value for an option, omit it or supply `undefined`.

-Results passed to the callback depend on whether an options object was provided:
+Results are passed to the callback as an object:
-- If no options object was provided, the result is a string with the read QR code's content.
-The simple string return type is for backwards compatibility, is now deprecated and will be removed in the future.
+* `data`: the read QR code's string content
-- If an options object was provided the result is an object with properties `data` which is the read QR code's string content and `cornerPoints` which are the corner points of the read QR code's outline on the camera stream.
+* `cornerPoints`: the corner points of the read QR code's outline on the camera stream

-To avoid usage of the deprecated api if you're not supplying any other options, you can supply `{ returnDetailedScanResult: true }` to enable the new api and get the detailed scan result.
+* `image`: the scanned image as an HTMLCanvasElement

 #### 3. Start scanning
 ```js